-(Issue 68, Autumn 2014) Dave Southwood – Guide, Africana collector and Travel Africa team member, selects his favourite reads.
+(Issue 68, Autumn 2014) Dave Southwood – guide and Africana collector, selects his favourite reads.

 1 Travels in the Interior of Southern Africa